confluentinc/ksql/design-proposals/klip-26-java-client-interfaces.md

   void close();
 }
 ```
-Note that `QueryResult` is a Reactive Streams `Publisher` so users can stream results.
+Note that `StreamedQueryResult` is a Reactive Streams `Publisher` so users can stream results.
 Users can also call `poll()` to receive
 results in a synchronous fashion instead.
-Only one of the two methods will be allowed per `QueryResult` instance.
+Only one of the two methods will be allowed per `StreamedQueryResult` instance.

 The `Row` interface is as follows:
 ```